mantidproject/mantid/docs/source/concepts/NexusFile.rst

 ISIS uses two versions of Nexus files for muon histogram data:

  - Muon Nexus file v1, which is loaded by :ref:`LoadMuonNexus v1<algm-LoadMuonNexus-v1>` and
- - Muon Nexus file v2, which is loaded by :ref:`LoadEventNexus v2<algm-LoadMuonNexus-v2>`.
+ - Muon Nexus file v2, which is loaded by :ref:`LoadMuonNexus v2<algm-LoadMuonNexus-v2>`.

 As well as Nexus files loaded by Mantid, there is a kind of Nexus file,